greenc/CookieMaster/README.md

  - Option to make Golden Cookies more visible when they spawn
  - Option to increase the hitbox area for Golden Cookies, making them easier to click during Cookie Chains
  - Auto-clicker for the Big Cookie with speed control
+ - Ability to set auto-clicker only during Click Frenzies
  - Button to instantly pop all on-screen wrinklers
  - Calculate and display Heavenly Chip data, including time left and cookies left until the next one
  - Calculate and display information about banked cookies for maximum buff payouts and other items
  - Calculate and display your maximum Chain Cookie reward and the required bank and CpS to reach the next reward level
  - Calculate and display how many cookies Wrinklers have sucked and the reward for popping them
+ - Clicking Golden Cookies and Reindeer no longer pops Wrinklers that lie beneath them
  - Other useful stats
  - Pause button